remygatins/BlackSeaBass_project/protocols/DNA-extraction-kits.md

 ------------------------------------------------------
 ##### **PURIFICATION USING TUBES** (more expensive per sample):

-> Prepare an aliquot of 100% EtOH before you start.
+> Before you start: prepare an aliquot of 100% EtOH.

 5. (T) Take tubes out of thermomixer, centrifuge at >10,000xg for 5 min.